7.2.2 Soldering Through Hole Components, Solder Fountain Method

-Bake for 4 hours at approximately 75 C (165 F.) Prior to part removal the circuit board should be pre-heated for one hour prior to removal of the part.
-If possible perform reflow immediately upon removal of the circuit board from the oven after completion of the baking cycle.
-If the circuit board must sit between the pre-heat and removal, it may sit for the maximum of one night only in a dry atmosphere.
+Bake for 4 hours at approximately 75 C (165 F.) Prior to part removal, the circuit board should be pre-heated for one hour prior to removal of the part.
+If possible, perform reflow immediately upon the removal of the circuit board from the oven after completion of the baking cycle.
+If the circuit board must sit between the pre-heat and removal, it may sit for a maximum of one night only in a dry atmosphere.

 Procedure - Installation Process

 Preform component leads if needed, and test on a practice board to be sure leads are properly aligned.

 If the holes in the circuit board are clear, insert the component.
 If needed, secure in place by bending leads or other mechanical means.